Free Beta

 Speculative Decoding

-Up to 75% Faster Inference · Automatic Acceleration · Zero Configuration
+v3.4.7 · Up to 2x Faster Inference · Automatic Acceleration · Zero Configuration

 Overview